WillGeis/minecraftServerPublicFiles/README.md

 **NOTE:** if you do not want to individually download all the files from this repository by hand, you can proceed to step 5 and learn how to clone this repository

-Copy and paste all mods from the "MODS" folder [click here](https://github.com/WillGeis/minecraftServerPublicFiles/tree/main/MODS) within the repository into the .minecraft/mods (~\.minecraft\mods) folder:
+Copy and paste all mods from the "MODS" folder [click here](https://github.com/WillGeis/minecraftServerPublicFiles/tree/main/MODS) within the repository into the .minecraft/mods (~\.minecraft\mods) folder (note the mods pictured below are from a previous verison, just do the current mods in this repository):

 ![image](https://github.com/user-attachments/assets/8b2350a7-89d2-4722-8c1a-fb4385977fcd)